Deploying Sample Applications

 ImageHub

 Image Hub is a sample application for exploring WebAssembly modules used as Envoy filters.
 The application was originally written to run on Consul.
-However, it doesnโ€™t have any dependency on Consul and can be deployed on any service mesh.
+However, it doesnโ€™t have any dependency on Consul and can be deployed on any infrastructure.
 These modules can be used to implement multi-tenancy or to implement per user rate limiting in your applicationโ€™s endpoints, without messing with your application infrastructure.
 Follow this tutorial to set up ImageHub with Ingress

 Imagehub-on-Consul